ivanspajic/ruleless-digital-twins/readme.md

 ## Docker-based example

 The Dockerfile builds and runs the example inside the container.
-Note that `arm64` is currently not supported by one of the libraries that we depend on.
+Note that `arm64` (and hence e.g. Apple Silicon) is currently not supported by one of the libraries that we depend on; see below for a workaround.
 We use OpenModelica inside the container to compile the example FMU(s) into matching binaries.

 ```